Skip to content

 anthropic_api_key: ${{ secrets.ANTHROPIC_API_KEY }}

-The fetch-depth: 0 setting ensures full repository history for accurate diff analysis.
-The permissions block requires read for repository access and write for pull requests: comments.
+The fetch-depth: 0 setting ensures the full repository history is available for accurate diff analysis.
+The permissions block requires contents: read for repository access, and pull-requests: write for posting comments.

 Production workflows should include error handling for API rate limits and transient failures.
 Set allow_failure: true on the review job so a rate-limited API call does not block the entire pipeline, and add retry logic with exponential backoff (starting at 30 seconds) for 429 responses.
 Log failures to a monitoring channel rather than silently swallowing them, so the team knows when reviews were skipped.